Improve your App Store Rating

 Follow our quick start guide to integrate Critical Moments into your app.

-Step 2: Instrument events
+Step 2: Log important events

 Instrument events in your app so your app review prompt can fire at the right moment, and target the right users.